minedelve/mytril/docs/colors/+page.md

 # Color Scheme {#color-scheme}

-In Mytril, a color chart is directly integrated in order to offer `:root variables` directly in your project.
-It is based on [OpenColor](https://yeun.github.io/open-color/) in order to ensure a good match between the different color charts.
+In Mytril, a color chart is integrated in order to offer `:root variables` directly in your project.
 These values ​​can be used within your style sheets, your component files and on actual components via the color prop.

 <ul>
     {#each colorKeys as colorKey}